 Transportation facilities include structures that provide for the movement of people, goods, and services by land, air, and water.
-Transportation facilities include highways, bridges, bikeways, airports, and other related facilities.
+Transportation facilities include public and private highways, bridges, bikeways, airports, and other related facilities.
 This section applies to new and expanded transportation facilities within shoreline jurisdiction.
+A driveway for an individual single-family residence is considered part of the primary use and it should be reviewed as part of SMP Section 5.14.

-- A. Plan, locate, and design new transportation facilities or the expansion of existing facilities where they will have the least adverse effect on shoreline features, shoreline ecological functions, and existing or planned water-dependent uses, and impacts can be adequately mitigated. - B. Maintain and reconstruct roads in accordance with the BMPs adopted by the city and WSDOT. - C. Require that public and private developments provide circulation facilities including roads, streets, alleys, pedestrian, bicycle, and public transportation facilities in a manner consistent with local, state, and federal standards and adopted levels of service. - D. Preserve the aesthetic values of the shoreline environment along roadways. - E. Promote the creation and upkeep of viewpoints, rest areas, and picnic areas that are located along transportation facilities in the shoreline jurisdiction. - F. Seek to provide for safe pedestrian and non-motorized travel along scenic corridors, public roadways, and multi-use trails in the shoreline jurisdiction. - G. Design road and railroad structures so that flood debris will not be trapped by the structure.
+- A. Plan, locate, and design new transportation facilities or the expansion of existing facilities where they will have the least adverse effect on shoreline features, shoreline ecological functions, and existing or planned water-dependent uses, and impacts can be adequately mitigated. - B. Maintain and reconstruct roads in accordance with the BMPs adopted by the city and WSDOT. - C. Require that public and private developments provide circulation facilities including roads, streets, alleys, pedestrian, bicycle, and public transportation facilities in a manner consistent with city, state, and federal standards and adopted levels of service. - D. Preserve the aesthetic values of the shoreline along roadways. - E. Promote the creation and upkeep of viewpoints, rest areas, and picnic areas that are located along transportation facilities in the shoreline jurisdiction. - F. Seek to provide for safe pedestrian and non-motorized travel along scenic corridors, public roadways, and multi-use trails in the shoreline jurisdiction. - G. Design road structures so that flood debris will not be trapped by the structure.